Partial Encryption

 Impact on Philadelphia Journalism

-Philadelphia's partial encryption model creates an uneven landscape for local news operations.
+Philadelphia's partial encryption creates uneven coverage for local newsrooms.

 The Philadelphia Inquirer